Winners Only by Category:

 (Screenplay Written Directly for the Screen)

 Gosford Park, Sandcastle 5 in association with Chicagofilms and Medusa Film Production; USA Films.
-(Italy/United Kingdom/U.S.A./Germany) Written by
+Written by Julian Fellowes.2002 (75th)

 (Adapted Screenplay)

 The Pianist, R. P. Productions, Heritage Films, Studio Babelsberg, Runtime LTD. Production; Focus Features.
-(France/Poland/Germany/United Kingdom) Screenplay by
+Screenplay by Ronald Harwood.(Original Screenplay)

 (Adapted Screenplay)